riceissa/issarice.com/wiki/honors-100.md

 ---
-title: Honors 100 at the University of Washington
+title: Honors 100
-description:
+description: Course review of honors 100 at the University of Washington
 author: Issa Rice
 creation-date: 2014-12-20
 last-major-revision-date: 2014-12-20